Director and Chairman

-Ray is a non-executive director and senior consultant at Fehily Timoney and Company.
-Ray has 39 years’ experience in Local Government Management and in Engineering and Civil Engineering projects.
+Ray is a non-executive director and Chairman of the Board of Directors at Fehily Timoney and Company.
+Ray has 40 years’ experience in Local Government Management and in Engineering and Civil Engineering projects.
 He is a highly experienced waste engineer involved in waste policy development, solid waste strategic planning and delivery.
 He has thorough knowledge of waste, environmental and planning legislation, policy and guidance in Ireland.

 Ray is experienced in stakeholder interaction and liaising at National, regional and local levels with a wide variety of State and Local Bodies to gain support for many different initiatives and projects; i.e. National and local politicians, State Bodies, staff, national unions, communities, landowners’ other agencies,

 Ray has been involved in the preparation, presentation and engagement on a broad spectrum of issues to wide ranging audiences (at government, state agencies, council and public levels).

 As County Manager, Ray was responsible for the Waste Management Services in County Waterford, i.e. collection, Bring Centres, recycling (including the MRF for the SE Region) and waste disposal.
 He closed and remediated Tramore and Dungarvan Landfill sites and dealt with the remediation of ECJ listed sites in the county.
 As a member of the South East Regional Integrated Waste Management Board Ray was actively involved in the delivery of the Regional Waste Management Plan and he chaired the Operational Committee that led the roll out of its initiatives across the region.